-Look no further for unique, personable and amazing gifts made by circus artists this holiday season.
+Look no further for unique, personable and amazing gifts made by circus artists this year.

 HANDMADE & HANDWRITTEN

 Photo Pryntz, run by Avi Pryntz-Nadworny, is a photography company specializing in jaw-dropping photos of circus and movement.
 Visit Avi the Amazing on Instagram to contact him and purchase some of his prints.
 Check out more of his stunning portfolio on his website.
 Use code ‘tenforcircusdistrict2021’ for 10 percent off any one print ordered in 2021.

 Rachel Hipszer has designed playing cards and tarot cards with beautiful depictions of circus arts on each card, drawing inspiration from real photos of the circus community (you may recognize some of these characters).
 Purchase a deck at this link.